-Cancer Inequities in the United States From 2018 to 2020: • Black women had 1.4 times and two times higher death rates for breast and uterine HIGHER cancer, respectively, compared to White women, despite having similar incidence rates. cancer • American Indian and Alaska Native men had 1.8-, 2.1-, and 2.7-times higher death rates due death rates to cancers of the kidney, liver, and stomach, respectively, compared to White men.
-Hispanic men and women had twofold higher death rates for stomach cancer, compared to White men and women.
-Compared to cisgender patients, transgender patients have twofold or higher increased 2-FOLD risk of death from non-Hodgkin lymphoma, prostate cancer, and bladder cancer. or higher Among older adults with newly diagnosed cancer, rural residents have a 78 percent 78% higher one-year mortality compared to urban residents. higher
+From 2018 to 2020:

+- Black women had 1.4 times and two times higher death rates for breast and uterine cancer, respectively, compared to White women, despite having similar incidence rates. - American Indian and Alaska Native men had 1.8-, 2.1-, and 2.7-times higher death rates due to cancers of the kidney, liver, and stomach, respectively, compared to White men. - Hispanic men and women had twofold higher death rates for stomach cancer, compared to White men and women.

+2-FOLD or higher

+Compared to cisgender patients, transgender patients have twofold or higher increased risk of death from non-Hodgkin lymphoma, prostate cancer, and bladder cancer.

+78% higher Among older adults with newly diagnosed cancer, rural residents have a 78 percent higher one-year mortality compared to urban residents.